yoowonsuk/COSE471-TermProject/Readme.txt

 python word2vec.py [mode] [ns] [subsampling] [partition]

-mode : "SG" for skipgram, "CBOW" for CBOW ns : "0" for hierarchical softmax, the other numbers would be the number of negative samples subsampling : "Y" for using subsampling, "N" for not partition : "part" if you want to train on a part of corpus (fast training but worse performance),
+mode : "SG" for skipgram, "CBOW" for CBOW ns : "0" for hierarchical softmax, the other positive numbers would be the number of negative samples, and negative numbers would be neither subsampling : "Y" for using subsampling, "N" for not partition : "part" if you want to train on a part of corpus (fast training but worse performance),
              "full" if you want to train on full corpus (better performance but very slow training)